nodejs/node/doc/api/tty.md

 To enforce a specific color support it's possible to set either one of the following environment settings.
-This rule does not apply to Windows OS, CI environments and some other rare cases.
+This rule does not apply to Windows OS, CI environments, and some other rare cases.

 * 2 colors: `NODE_DISABLE_COLORS = 1`